Buenos Aires, Argentina — City Guide 2026

 - Calle Murillo (Villa Crespo) — Leather factory outlets.
 Jackets from ARS 80,000–200,000 (~$57–143), half the price of downtown.

-- Outlet stores: Argentine leather (jackets, bags, shoes) is world-class and relatively cheap.
-Look for brands like Prune, Uma, Mishka, Rapsodia.
+- Outlet stores: Argentine leather (jackets, bags, shoes) holds up against European brands at a fraction of the price.
+Look for Prune, Uma, Mishka, Rapsodia.

 6 Day Trips from Buenos Aires